What is the best flamenco show in Spain? Where can you enjoy an evening in Spain and be immersed in the art of flamenco?

 Attending a flamenco show is an experience that you must experience.
 It’s the best way to feel closely the passion and the strength of this amazing art.
 The cante, the guitar music, the deep singing, the zapateao, the palmas and the beautiful dance create a magical atmosphere that you shouldn’t miss.

-If you go to a flamenco tablao, there will be tourists around you.
+If you go to a tablao flamenco, there will be tourists around you.
 On the contrary, if you go to a flamenco recital, where you are more likely to be surrounded by local flamenco fans.

 Nevertheless, flamenco shows that tourists attend are totally compatible with high-quality flamenco.
 That being said, you want your seat to be as close as possible to the performers, so you can see the expressions on their faces, which is truly amazing.